ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Experimental Results

 \paragraph{RQ1: Does \ours{} better generalize to unseen teammates compared to baselines?
 (Yes)}

-To evaluate the generalization capabilities of \ours{}, we compare its performance against baselines on $\Pieval$.
-Fig.~\ref{fig:core-result} compares the normalized mean returns for \ours{} and all baseline methods across the six tasks.
+We evaluate \ours{}'s generalization capabilities by comparing its performance against baselines on $\Pieval$.
+Fig.~\ref{fig:core-result} compares the normalized mean returns for \ours{} and baseline methods across the six tasks.
 The results show that \ours{} significantly outperforms all baselines on 5/6 tasks.

 Among the baseline methods, the next best performing baselines are CoMeDi and FCP.
 We attribute CoMeDi's strong performance to the resemblance of its mixed-play objective to our per-state regret objective, which we discuss in App. \ref{app:comedi_mp_discussion}.
 FCP's performance may be attributed to the large number of partners that FCP was trained with (approximately 100 teammates per task).
 We found that FCP tends to perform especially well with the IPPO policies in $\Pieval$, likely because the IPPO evaluation teammates are in-distribution for the distribution of teammates constructed by FCP.